 Our management team has expertise in many different aspects of drug development and commercialization.
 Competition for skilled personnel in our market is intense and competition for experienced personnel may limit our ability to hire and retain highly qualified personnel on acceptable terms.
 Despite our efforts to retain valuable employees, members of our management, scientific and medical teams may terminate their employment with us on short notice.
-We have an employment agreement with only one of our employees, Alfred Altomari, our President and Chief Executive Officer.
-The employment agreement provides for atwill employment, which means that Mr. Altomari or any of our other employees could leave our employment at any time, with or without notice.
+We have employment agreements with our named executive officers which includes Alfred Altomari, our Chairman and Chief Executive Officer.
+The employment agreements provide for at-will employment, which means that Mr. Altomari or any of our other employees could leave our employment at any time, with or without notice.
 The loss of the services of any of our executive officers or other key employees could potentially harm our business, operating results or financial condition.
 In particular, we believe that the loss of the services of Mr. Altomari, or Dr. Elizabeth Garner, our Chief Medical Officer, may have a material adverse effect on our business.
 We do not currently carry "key person" insurance on the lives of members of executive management.
 Our success also depends on our ability to continue to attract, retain and motivate highly skilled junior, mid-level and senior managers as well as junior, mid-level and senior scientific and medical personnel.